Intensive winter grazing

 Councils and industry have worked together to develop further guidance: Intensive Winter Grazing Rules FAQ (PDF, 2.78MB)

-If you're planning to intensively winter graze stock in 2023, you need to:
+If you intensively winter graze stock, you need to:

-- have an intensive winter grazing management plan, which identifies the environmental risks and on-farm mitigations
+- have a well-documented intensive winter grazing management plan including appropriate paddock scale maps, which identifies the environmental risks and on-farm mitigations

 - determine whether you are a Permitted Activity or will need consent